 The results showed that people based their judgments of a story on several factors, such as whether it matches their interests, if it engages them in a broader discussion, and if it contains news about the world around them.
 Categorizing the stories helped the social network create a new “predictive” system that can serve up more informative content.

 Facebook will combine this “signal” with your user data, taking into account factors such as your relationship with the person or publisher that posted the story, or what you tend to click on, comment on, or share.
 This method, according to the company, will allow it to “best predict stories that you might personally find informative.”
-Facebook claims that this bespoke system will serve up different stories catered to your interests over time.

 “One of our News Feed values is that the stories in your feed should be informative.
 What makes someone feel informed about the world is personal,” states Facebook in a blog post.
 “This could be a news article on a current event, a story about your favorite celebrity, a piece of local news, a review of an upcoming movie, a recipe or anything that informs you.”